Purcell Skincare Review: Real Routine, Textures, Results & Who It Suits

 Is Purcell good for sensitive skin?

 Yes, most formulas are mild.
-The Glutathione Liposome has a strong scent, so patch test first.
+The Glutathione Liposome has a strong scent—patch test first.

 Does Purcell work for oily skin?

-It’s best for normal to dry types.
-Very oily skin may find it too dewy.
+Best for normal to dry types.
+Very oily skin may find the finish too dewy.

 Which Purcell product is best?